MicrosoftDocs/power-automate-docs/articles/android.md

 ---
-title: Use Power Automate mobile for Android | Microsoft Docs
+title: Use Power Automate mobile app for Android | Microsoft Docs
-description: Provides an overview of the functionality and limitations in Power Automate mobile for Android.
+description: Provides an overview of the functionality and limitations in Power Automate mobile app for Android.
 services: ''
 suite: flow
 documentationcenter: na